davidderaedt/CC-EXT-SDK/README.md

 `deployext.sh ~/my-awesome-ext/ com.example.awesome-ext`

-For a sample extension to start with, check out my [Creative Cloud Extension boilerplate](https://github.com/davidderaedt/ccext-boilerplate).
+For a sample extension to start with, check out the official samples repository (https://github.com/Adobe-CEP/Samples).

 ###setdebugmode and disabledebugmode